SheetJS/docs.sheetjs.com/docz/docs/03-demos/12-legacy.md

 Older versions of IE do not support HTML5 File API but do support Base64.

-On OSX you can get the Base64 encoding with:
+On MacOS you can get the Base64 encoding with:

 ```bash
 $ <target_file base64 | pbcopy